My miniature photography and art using miniatures. These works are a sample from several decades of using this approach.

 The questions then became, Could they be used successfully to express human experiences and emotions?
 Could they convince the viewer that they inhabit an alternative world that is worth engaging and exploring?
 Can anyone looking at these scenes understand the emotions that I am trying to evoke?

-This project now has several thousand images taken locally but also in several other cities and countries.
-On the beach near my home, where many of these images were created, these characters often interact with the debris and trash found on the beach as they reuse and recycle this debris for their own miniature purposes.
+This project now has nearly ten thousand images taken locally but also in several other cities and countries (Mexico, Germany, England, New York).
+On the beach near my home, where many of the early images were created, these characters often interacted with the debris and trash found on the beach as they reuse and recycle this debris for their own miniature purposes.
 In addition to addressing the Orson Welles challenge, this series encourages both the photographer and the viewer to notice things in the everyday world that are often invisible or overlooked.
 I was especially interested in the patters of the material world left behind by humans, the lighting and shadows, and the threat of the ocean to always wipe everything clean so I had to start again.

 The miniature art examples are tableaux that are trying to accomplish the same thing using finer quality figures and objects: evoking emotions, depicting disturbing scenes, or challenging the viewer to think of these as more than just cute miniatures.